svenhjol/Charm/README.md

 A Vanilla+ Minecraft mod inspired by Quark.
 For Minecraft **1.14.4**, recommended Forge version **28.0.45**.

 This mod is incomplete and needs your help to playtest it!
+You can see the [progress of the port here](https://trello.com/b/gHRK61AF/works-like-a-charm).
 Please report any bugs in the github issues tracker with issue titles beginning `[1.14.4]`.
 With your issue, include:
 1. Steps to reproduce the problem
 2. A stacktrace / crash report